stackabletech/.github/profile/README.md

 ## Welcome to Stackable

-We're a company based in Germany building a open source distribution for modern data platforms on top of Kubernetes.
+We're a company based in Germany building an open source distribution for modern data platforms on top of Kubernetes.
-Our products are perfect for use within Data Mesh and other environments.
+Our products are perfect for use within any Data Mesh and other environments.

 Currently, we support these tools amongst others:
 * Apache Airflow